 - BTEC Level 3 Subsidiary Diploma in Hospitality and Catering - Degrees in Food and Food Science, Nutrition, Teaching - Level 3 Food, Science and Nutrition (certificate and diploma) - Level 3 NVQ Diploma in Advanced Professional Cookery - Level 3 Advanced Diploma in Food Preparation and Cookery Supervision.
 The course provides progression opportunities, both directly into employment or to further study.

 Students will have the opportunity to gain certification in food safety.
-Students will need to purchase a set of chef whites which can be ordered through the school shop.
+Students will need to purchase a set of chef whites.